inquisitour/Knowledge-Based-Agent/README.md

 Navigate to http://localhost:8501 in your browser to view the application.

 ### AWS Lambda Setup
-Navigate to the lambda folder:
+Setup your database environment and navigate to the lambda folder:
 ```bash
 cd lambda
 ```